geogoesbeepboop/sdd-mcp/commands/plan.md

 ## Detection Logic
 The agent must systematically detect project state in this order:
 1. Check if `.github/product.md` exists → Existing spec-driven project (CONFIGURED)
-2. Check if `repos/` directory exists and contains code → Existing project, new to spec-driven (EXISTING)
+2. Check if any codebase repos exist and contains code → Existing project, new to spec-driven (EXISTING)
 3. Check if workspace is empty or only contains basic files → New project (NEW)
 4. Check if `.github/` exists but `product.md` is missing → Partially configured (PARTIAL)